lilloaf/AssignmentRepoDemo/README.md

 My groupmembers are:
+- Tyler Arrowsmith
-- XXXX
+- Wyatt Byrd
-- XXXX
+- Chris Jorss
-- XXXX
+- Mitchell Anguita
-- XXXX
+- Kenloy Marseille

 ------------------ Fill in some information about your project under this ------------------